RonghuiZhou/Disaster_Response_Pipeline/README.md

 Following natural disasters, there are usually tons of overwhelming messages.
 The goal of this project is to build a data processing and interpretation pipeline to speed up the resource allocation process.
 Time is life!

 ## **1. Installation**
+   1.1 Install [Anaconda](https://www.anaconda.com/) if it is not installed, go to step 1.2 otherwise 1.2 Update all libraries in Anaconda Prompt
+				```
+                conda update -all
+                ```
-   1.1 Clone this GIT repository:
+   1.3 Clone this GIT repository:

           git clone https://github.com/RonghuiZhou/Disaster_Response_Pipeline.git

-   1.2 Delete (or move to some other place) these two files: data/DisasterResponse.db & models/classifier.pkl
+   1.4 Delete (or move to some other place) these two files: data/DisasterResponse.db & models/classifier.pkl

 ## **2. Instructions:**